Jesperho/cm2/backend/Phitinan_Assessment.md

 Key Improvements:

 Input Validation: Ensured all fields are provided and valid (email, password strength).
 Security: Passwords are hashed using bcrypt before storing in the database.
 JWT Authentication: Users receive a token upon signup/login, enabling authenticated requests to protected routes.

-Example 2: Integrating User Routes in app.js
+###Example 2: Integrating User Routes in app.js

-Initially, the main app.js did not include user routes.
-Only job routes were connected:
+Initially, the main app.js did not include user routes which caused /api/users endpoints to be inaccessible.

-// Initial setup in app.js
-app.use("/api/jobs", jobRouter);

-This caused /api/users endpoints to be inaccessible.

-Solution:

-We imported userRouter.js and connected it under /api/users:
+Solution: I imported userRouter.js and connected it under /api/users:

-// Updated setup in app.js
-const userRoutes = require("./routes/userRouter");

-app.use("/api/users", userRoutes);

 Lessons Learned: